Camping Holidays in the Riviera & Provence

-Formula 1 racing returns to France in 2018 after a 10 year absence!
-The French Grand Prix will take place in the sun drenched south at the at the Circuit Paul Ricard - also known as Le Castellet - which last staged the event in 1990.
-France hosted the first ever grand prix in 1906 and the 2018 race is sure to draw huge crowds.
+Formula 1 racing returned to France in 2018 after a 10 year absence and proved hugely popular with racing fans.
+The next French Grand Prix will take place in the sun drenched south at the at the Circuit Paul Ricard (also known as Le Castellet) close to Marseille and Aix-en-Provence.
+2020 dates to be confirmed.

-On selected Tuesdays in July and August there is an annual world music ‘Festival de Musiques du Monde’ which is held outdoors in the grounds of Château Grimaud.
-2018 dates to be confirmed.
+On selected Tuesdays in July and early August there is an annual world music ‘Festival de Musiques du Monde’ which is held outdoors in the grounds of Château Grimaud.
+2020 dates to be confirmed.

 Fréjus has a whole host of events and festivals throughout the year.
 One of the main events not to be missed is the ‘Fête du Raisin’ in early August – there are traditional dances on the steps of the cathedral, wine tastings and market stalls.
 2020 dates to be confirmed.